The first Relais & Châteaux hotel in Lima is conceived as a hub for travelers promoting deeper

 AYMARA CONSTELLATION OBSERVATION Credit: Andean

-Operated by a company with years of expertise in creating unforgettable experiences, this excursion takes you to the legendary Island of the Sun, the fabled origin of the Incan Empire.
-Begin your journey by heading south to the border with Bolivia, reaching the sanctuary of Copacabana's cathedral and main square.
-From there, board a boat that will transport you across the shimmering waters to the Island of the Sun.
-Explore the archaeological complex of Intihuatana, visit a centre for traditional medicine, and meet the skilled Totora reed raft makers.
-As you wander, you'll encounter Incan farming terraces etched into the mountainside, visit a traditional clay craft-making centre, and explore the Intica Hall, home to a variety of llamas, alpacas, guanacos, and vicuñas.
-Conclude your day with a boat ride offering panoramic views of the Pilikokaina Incan palace before returning to Copacabana and the comforts of your hotel.
+Operated by a company with years of expertise in creating meaningful journeys, this full-day excursion leads you to the legendary Island of the Sun, considered the mythical birthplace of the Incan Empire.
+Your adventure begins at the Bolivian border, where you’ll visit Copacabana’s cathedral and main square before boarding a boat across the shimmering waters of Lake Titicaca.
+On the island, explore the archaeological site of Intihuatana, visit a traditional medicine centre, and meet the skilled artisans who craft Totora reed rafts.
+As you wander, discover Incan farming terraces carved into the mountainside, a clay craft-making centre, and the Intica Hall, home to llamas, alpacas, guanacos, and vicuñas.
+The journey concludes with a scenic boat ride offering sweeping views of the Pilikokaina Incan palace before returning to Copacabana and your hotel.

-*Please allow full day for the entire experience.
+Please allow a full day for the entire experience.

 Your Stay